opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## Introduction

-I'm a [London-based](http://pits-to-palace.tumblr.com/) South African who have been doing tech work since 2002.
-Most information about said activity can be found on my [personal website](http://opyate.com), but my [LinkedIn profile](http://www.linkedin.com/in/juanuys) could very well be more up to date.
-I'm not open to relocation, but I'm very keen on remote working.
+I'm a [London-based](http://pits-to-palace.tumblr.com/) South African who has been doing tech work since 2002.
+Most information about said activity can be found on my [personal website](http://opyate.com), but my [LinkedIn profile](http://www.linkedin.com/in/juanuys).
+I'm also very keen on remote working.

-My [old CV](https://s3-eu-west-1.amazonaws.com/opyate.com/cv2011.txt) is still available, but it is reminiscent of the days when recruiters used to tell us to use as many keywords as possible and doesn't really tell a story.
+My [old CV](https://s3-eu-west-1.amazonaws.com/opyate.com/cv2011.txt) is still available, and contains more technical information about the work I have done in the past.

 ## [pollarize.me](http://app.pollarize.me)